MusicalNinjas/pyo3-stubgen/README.md

-"""
+# pyo3-stubgen

-pyigen generates `.pyi` typing files for extension modules.
+`pyo3-stubgen` generates `.pyi` typing files for extension modules which were written in rust with pyo3.

 It is designed to work for extension modules created in rust with pyo3 but should work with any compiled extension modules which include a `__text_signature__` and optionally a `__doc__` attribute for functions.